Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality

 \subsubsection{Evaluation of Computational Complexity}

-We then evaluate the computational complexity of our method in Fig. \ref{fig:plot_test_computing_time_measurement} by measuring the computing time of the dual optimization algorithm in Algorithm \ref{alg:dual_optimization} and the conversion from Lagrange multipliers to the LISL matching and flow routing decisions in \eqref{eq:rounding:mwm}-\eqref{eq:rounding:frm}.
+We then evaluate the computational complexity of our method in Fig.~\ref{fig:plot_test_computing_time_measurement} by measuring the computing time of the dual optimization algorithm in Algorithm~\ref{alg:dual_optimization} and the conversion from Lagrange multipliers to the LISL matching and flow routing decisions in \eqref{eq:rounding:mwm}-\eqref{eq:rounding:frm}.
 We observe that the computing time increases with the number of satellites $I$ in our method.
 Here, the conversion of the Lagrange multipliers can be done instantly within $1$ second.
-The iterated steps in dual optimization can be achieved around $1$ second for each iteration.
-However, note that the algorithm needs a few hundred iterations to converge.
-This leads to a total computing time at the order of minutes for larger constellations, which requires further acceleration.
+The dual iterations take about $1$ second each.
+However, the algorithm needs a few hundred iterations to converge, so the total computing time reaches the order of minutes for larger constellations and therefore still requires acceleration.